 I never used to be a big fan of broccoli but about a year ago, it became a stable in my weekly shopping basket.
-I mainly eat it just plain steamed with cheese but I found a new, exciting way to get all that iron and folic acid (among other goodness) into my body.
-Along with cauliflower, I cut it into florets and place them on a roasting tray.
+I mainly eat it just plain steamed with cheese but I found a new, exciting way to get all that iron and folate (among other goodness) into my body.
+Along with cauliflower, I cut it into florets, steam or boil them for a short while until softer, and place them on a roasting tray.
 Then I sprinkle on top crushed garlic, cheese (i used extra mature cheddar), lemon juice and dried oregano, thyme and parsley.
 The florets only need to roast for about 20-25 minutes at 180 degrees celcius.

 This is a very delicious way to fill up on some essential nutrients.
 Even my baby, who has recently become a bit of a fussy eater, enjoys them.
 This recipe only requires a minimum amount of time and effort and makes for a healthy lunch.